VAD in Practice: A Leadership-Development Training & Certification Organization

-An illustrative walkthrough of Visitor-Aware Design applied to a 200-location professional training franchise — three visitor archetypes, three composed experiences, one shared paradigm.
-Hypothetical scenario, not a customer engagement.
+An illustrative walkthrough of Visitor-Aware Design applied to a leadership-development training and certification organization — three visitor archetypes, three composed experiences, one shared paradigm.

 The setup

 • Visitor A — corporate buyer.
-An HR or L&D director researching enterprise sales training for a team of 50–500 reps.
-Long evaluation cycle, comparing competitors, sensitive to ROI and case studies in their industry.
+An HR or L&D director researching enterprise programs for a team of 50–500 employees.
+Long evaluation cycle, comparing providers, sensitive to ROI and case studies in their industry.

 • Visitor B — individual learner.
-A sales professional or sales manager looking for a public open-enrollment course.
-Price-sensitive, location-sensitive, decides in days not months.
+A working professional looking for an open-enrollment program for their own development.
+Price-sensitive, schedule-sensitive, decides in days not months.

 These three visitor types share almost nothing in common except the URL bar.
 They want different content, in different order, with different CTAs.
 They convert through different paths to different teams.